-Appeals against both the EPA and the NRC, challenging the final rules; the court held those suits in abeyance in 2010 pending congressional resolution of uncertainty regarding the Yucca Mountain licensing process.
-As of this writing, both suits remain in abeyance, and the regulatory standards in 40 CFR Part 197 and 10 CFR Part 63 remain in effect for Yucca Mountain.
+March 2009 of a final version of 10 CFR Part 63, the U.S. repository program had a final set of regulatory standards for permanent disposal.
+The State of Nevada filed suits in the D.C.
+Circuit Court of Appeals against both the EPA and the NRC, challenging the final rules; the court held those suits in abeyance in 2010 pending congressional resolution of uncertainty regarding the Yucca Mountain licensing process.
+As of this writing, these suits remain in abeyance, and the regulatory standards in 40 CFR Part 197 and 10 CFR Part 63 remain in effect for Yucca Mountain.

 Current status of regulatory standards for disposal of SNF, HLW, and TRU waste.
 In the absence of additional rulemaking by the EPA, disposal of SNF, HLW, or TRU waste at any site other than Yucca Mountain would be regulated under 40 CFR Part 191.
-Consistent with requirements of NWPA §212 and §213 and in the absence of additional rulemaking by the NRC, repositories that are not used exclusively for the disposal of wastes resulting from atomic energy defense activities would also be regulated by the NRC under 10 CFR Part 60.
+In the absence of additional rulemaking by the NRC, repositories that are not used exclusively for the disposal of wastes resulting from atomic energy defense activities would also be regulated by the NRC under 10 CFR Part 60.